-Author for correspondence:

-Philip H. Shipway e-mail: philip.shipway@nottingham.ac.uk

-Fretting wear mapping: The influence of contact geometry and frequency on debris formation and ejection for a steel-on-steel pair
+Author for correspondence: Philip H. Shipway e-mail: emzphs@nottingham.ac.uk Fretting wear mapping: The influence of contact geometry and frequency on debris formation and ejection for a steel-on-steel pair

-A. R. Warmuth $^1$ , P. H. Shipway $^1$ and W. Sun $^1$
+A. R. Warmuth1, P. H. Shipway1 and W. Sun^1

-Division of Materials, Mechanics and Structures and University Technology Centre in Gas Turbine Transmission Systems, Faculty of Engineering, University of Nottingham, Nottingham, NG7 2RD, UK
+1 University Technology Centre in Gas Turbine Transmission Systems, The University of Nottingham, Nottingham, NG7 2RD, UK

-This paper examines the influence of contact geometry and oscillation frequency in a steel cylinder-on-steel flat fretting contact, with contact geometry being varied via the cylinder radius.
-Fretting frequency did not significantly impact the wear behaviour for more-conforming contacts, but did so for lessconforming contacts where at high frequency, the wear rate is $\sim 50\%$ of that observed for low frequency fretting.
-It is proposed that frequency and contact conformity fundamentally control wear behaviour through influence of both the debris type and the retention or ejection of that debris from the contact.
-The debris type (either oxide or metallic) is influenced by fretting frequency (which controls the interval between asperity contacts), and by contact conformity (which controls the distance that oxygen has to travel to fully penetrate the contact).
-Debris retention within the contact is promoted by higher fretting frequencies (the associated higher contact temperature promotes debris agglomeration and sintering in the contact) and by higher contact conformity (which acts as a physical barrier to debris egress).
-Maps are presented which categorize the observed behaviour and outline a phenomenological framework by which the basic physical processes which influence fretting behaviour can be understood.
+This paper describes the influence of contact geometry and frequency of oscillation on the formation and ejection of debris from a steel-on-steel fretting contact.
+Experiments were conducted on specimens in a crossed cylinder on flat configuration for two different conformities, namely a less-conforming and a moreconforming pair, that use a 6 and 160 mm radius cylinder respectively.
+Both conformities were studied at frequencies from 5 to 200 Hz.
+It has been found that frequency does not significantly impact the wear behaviour for more-conforming contacts, but does substantial for less-conforming contacts, at high frequency the wear rate is ~ 50 % of the low frequency experiments.
+It is proposed that frequency and contact conformity fundamentally influence wear behaviour by control of the type of debris and how it is retained.
+Debris type (oxidised or metallic) is influenced by frequency which controls the time, and conformity, the distance that atmospheric oxygen has to penetrate the contact.
+Debris retention is influenced by frequency through the change in temperature, high frequencies result in higher temperatures which encourage debris agglomeration and contact conformity because more conforming contacts become a physical barrier to debris egress.
+Maps are presented which categorize the observed behaviour and outline a framework by which the basic physical processes can be understood.